ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 16:27 And this is widely recognized as the birth of quantum theory.
 But of course, we should have known this already, if we just thought a little bit, right?
-We know that changes of energy are proportional to changes in entropy by temperature.
+We know that changes in energy are proportional to changes in entropy by temperature.

 And we know that entropy is a measure of the number of states, and numbers of states are just numbers.
 You can have one state, two states, three states, 10 million states, 100 billion states, but they're all just a number - one, up.